minsoll/minsoll/README.md

 ### Hi there 👋

+## My major is Japanese Interpretaion and Translation.
+And my second major is International Finance.

+* My brithady is _May 1st_.

 <!--
 **minsoll/minsoll** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.